Kcav18/UFOs/README.md

 ## Summary

 This is a great beginner tool to filter through UFO sightings.
 One major drawback to this design however is the inablity to click a "search" or "clear" button.
 Most people are used to clicking search, whether it is on Google, Amazon, or any other major website.
 Not having these buttons could potentially confuse the user.
-Having to press "enter" after deleting the search criteria is not something most are probably not familiar with.
-It would definitely be more "user friendly" if these buttons were an option.
+Having to press "enter" after deleting the search criteria is not something most are probably familiar with.
+It would definitely be more "user friendly" if "search" and "clear" buttons were an option.

 A few recommendations for further development of this site are below:

-* Rec 1 (search)
-* Rec 2 (clear)
-* Rec 3 (header sorting)
-* Rec 4 (export results)
-* Rec 5 (change filter search boxes to be the same
+* The addtion of a "search" and "clear" button under the filter paramaters.
+This would make the site feel more familiar and user-friendly.
+* I think it could also be useful if the headers on the UFO table could have filters applied to them as well.
+This would allow the end user to sort each column into ascending or descending order.
+* An option to export the table and/ or filter results could also be useful so that people could do their own analysis of the data.